University of Hull: Hull History Centre

 The Hull History Centre, which opened in 2010, is located in a new building on Worship Street in Hull city centre.
 It unites the holdings of Hull City Library's Local Studies collections and Hull University's archives and is run in partnership between the City Library and University Library.

 City of Culture 2017

 The university was a principal partner of the city's bid to become UK City of Culture in 2017.
 As well as being involved in the planning and preparation of the bid, the university and its staff and students have been involved in many of the events of the year.
 For example, during the initial three-month season, Hull Maritime Museum displayed a multimedia installation depicting a Bowhead whale The installation was designed by students from Hull School of Art and Design with music by students from Hull University.
 The opening event of the whole year, from 1–7 January, included a multimedia projection called Arrivals and Departures which was greatly influenced by the work of Dr Nick Evans on migration patterns into and through Hull.
 The installation was projected onto The Deep using stop-frame animation, image and sound.

+Staff cuts and restructuring

+In June 2024, University of Hull Vice-Chancellor Professor David Petley announced plans to cut up to 150 jobs (14% of the workforce) in response to a reduction in international student applications.
+The number of redundancies was later reduced to 127.

+In November 2024, it was announced that the university would close its chemistry department and that the number of schools would be reduced from 17 to 11.